jtpio/jammer/README.md

 # Jammer - A server for your game jam

-Jammer is a ready to use game server to speed up game creation in the context of game jams, for **web based** games.
+Jammer is a ready to use game server to speed up game creation in the context of game jams.

+It is written in Javascript so it focuses on **web based** games.

+It is designed for games involving multiple players playing simultaneously on the same screen.

 ## Install
+Install node.js, then:

     npm install jammer -g

 ## Usage
-Run:

     jammer

 This will generate all the files you need in the current working directory and run *npm install* automatically: